koalacoding/yoBlog/README.md

 * Modify "blog_manager" to "blogManager".
 * Modify "blog_manager" architecture.
 * Delete all JS "getScript" and include all the scripts to load in index.html.
+* Add bruteforce and flood protections to user's input to database.